xbrowsersync/app/README.md

 CD into the source directory and install the package and dependencies using NPM:

 	$ npm install

+### Android

+You must follow the Cordova Android [installation guide](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) in order to develop xBrowserSync for Android.
+Once that's done, run the following commands in the xBrowserSync source directory:

 	$ (sudo) npm install -g cordova
 	$ cd ./platform/android/cordova
 	$ cordova prepare